-Name of Related Party Relationship Nature December 31, 2023 (1) (Restated) December 3 2022 1, Innovative Genetics, Inc. Alejandro Tani, member of board of directors, the chairman of the Company's Nominating and Corporate Governance Committee, and a member of the Compensation Committee and the Company's Audit Committee, is the Chief Executive Officer, Chief Information Officer, and majority owner of Innovative Genetics.
-Limited, non-exclusive, revocable license to use Innovative Genetics' logos, trade names and trademarks on apparel and promotional products as branded products for sale to Innovative Genetics and Innovative Genetics-authorized persons. \$ 853 \$
+Innovative Genetics, Inc. Alejandro Tani, member of board of directors, the chairman of the Company's Nominating and Corporate Governance Committee, and a member of the Compensation Committee and the Company's Audit Committee, is the Chief Executive Officer, Chief Information Officer, and majority owner of Innovative Genetics- authorized persons.
+Limited, non-exclusive, revocable license to use Innovative Genetics' logos, trade names and trademarks on apparel and promotional products as branded products for sale to Innovative Genetics and Innovative Genetics-authorized persons.
+Name of Related Party Relationship Nature December 31, 2024 ember 31, 2023 \$ 575 \$ 655 Innovative Genetics, Inc. directors, the chairman of the Company's Nominating and Corporate Governance Committee, and a member of the Compensation Committee and the Company's Audit Committee, is the Chief Executive Officer, Chief Information to use Innovative Genetics' logos, trade names and trademarks on apparel and promotional products as branded products for sale to Innovative Genetics and \$ 57.
+3 \$ 853

-(1) As of the date of this report, such balance was repaid by Innovative Genetics, Inc.